Image Credit: Facebook Fan D. Stotelmyer

 Choosing a Quality Product

 Nutraceuticals – including probiotics – are minimally regulated because they are not considered either a food or a medication.
 This allows a large portion of probiotic-type supplements to be sold to consumers with minimal government oversight or quality control.
 I recommend purchasing probiotics only from your veterinarian, as these products have likely been further scrutinized and tested for efficacy and quality control.
+However, many online services offer great deals on pet nutrition once you have gained an idea of what your pet needs.
+Offers such as an ultimate pet nutrition coupon code and many more are open to you online – but please do consult your vet on the best nutrition for your pet.
 What you purchase OTC may be not only be ineffective for the condition you are trying to combat, but may in fact contain harmful contents not listed on the label.
+So, if you are not sure about the product, you can speak to your veterinarian who can give you the helpful advice you need for your pet or point you in the right direction of a helpful alternative.
+With your vet’s advice, you can purchase the right supplements for your pet through an online Canadian pharmacy or one from your local area.
 Two products I have learned to depend on in my daily clinical experience are Fortiflora and Proviable*.

 Popular Canine Conditions Which May Benefit from Probiotics: